 An estimate of risked net present value of future net revenue of contingent resources is preliminary in nature and is provided to assist the reader in reaching an opinion on the merit and likelihood of the Corporation proceeding with the required investment.
 It includes contingent resources that are considered too uncertain with respect to the chance of development to be classified as reserves.
 There is uncertainty that the estimate of risked net present value of future net revenue will be realized.

-The Deloitte Price Forecast is summarized in the Annual Information Form under the heading "Statement of Reserves Data and Other Oil and Gas Information - Pricing Assumptions".
+The IQRE Price Forecast is summarized in the Annual Information Form under the heading "Statement of Reserves Data and Other Oil and Gas Information - Pricing Assumptions - Forecast Prices Used in Estimates".

 Chance of Commerciality of Contingent Resources